 A NOTE ABOUT ONLINE/HYBRID LEARNING: This course is a hybrid class which means part of the learning experience will take place online.
 Therefore, the class experience may be different, less structured or demands greater degree of self-initiation compared to some of the classes you had.
-It is essential for students to have access to functioning hardware (i.e. computer) and software that are able to logon on to CANVAS for class purposes.
+It is essential for students to have access to a functioning computer and internet service.
 Students who succeed in this class tend to:

-- have the discipline to check the class CANVAS site regularly (i.e. daily) for information and update; - take the initiative to contact the instructor when there are questions or concerns about the course; - take the examinations and turn in assignments on time; - participate in meaningful online discussion timely and diligently; - have good writing and communication skills; - have basic skills in operating a personal computer and practice good online discussion etiquette.
+- have the discipline to check the class CANVAS site regularly (i.e. daily) for information and update; - take the initiative to contact the instructor when there are questions or concerns about the course; - take the exams and turn in assignments on time; - participate in meaningful online discussion timely and diligently; - have good writing and communication skills; - have basic skills in operating a personal computer and practice good online discussion etiquette.